 Additional banks that passed on representing a buyer or the seller of Freedom Group include Deutsche Bank AG (DBK), boutique investment bank Centerview Partners and Evercore Partners, some of the people said.

-Goldman Sachs Group Inc. (GS) also passed on representing Cerberus, said a person familiar with the matter.
+Goldman Sachs Group Inc. (GS:US) also passed on representing Cerberus, said a person familiar with the matter.
 It is unclear whether the bank could later decide to work with a buyer, this person added.

 Even with the negative publicity around gunmakers right now, Freedom Group may fetch $745.7 million to $1.13 billion in a sale, based on the ratios of enterprise value to Ebitda, or earnings before interest, taxes, depreciation and amortization, of publicly traded competitors such as Smith & Wesson Holding Corp. and Sturm Ruger & Co., data compiled by Bloomberg show.